pstelzig/DateTime/README.md

 As explained above, `DateTimeSystem`, `Basic` and `Data` contain what typical Modelica modelers would need.
 The `Examples` package contains basic usage examples, as well as an extensive set of unit tests to check the date and time conversion functions from the `Functions` package.
 The `Types` package contains classes to hold date and time objects like `DateTime.Types.Datetime`, `DateTime.Types.Date`, or `DateTime.Types.Timezone`.
 Note that all come with an `encapsulated operator function 'String'` so as to be able to print e.g. a `DateTime.Types.Datetime dt` like `String(dt)`.

 ## Examples
-The `DateTime.Examples` contains several basic usage examples that illustrate how to use the library to convert the relative simulation time into absolute calendaric times and dates, see example models `ScheduledSignals`, `DifferentTimezones`, or `LeapSeconds`.
+The `DateTime.Examples` contains several basic usage examples that illustrate how to use the library to convert the relative simulation time into absolute calendrical times and dates, see example models `ScheduledSignals`, `DifferentTimezones`, or `LeapSeconds`.

 ### How to create components that trigger on a calendar schedule
 The `DateTime.Examples` package also shows how to create Modelica models that would consume the ouput of a `Schedule` component in order to trigger a Modelica event.
 The `PowerMeter` example implements such a scenario, where a simple Modelica class called `IntegratorWithScheduledReset` integrates a Real input signal, ouputs the integrated value, and resets when a boolean input signal `trigger` has a rising edge.
 In `PowerMeter`, this `trigger` input of `IntegratorWithScheduledReset` is connected to a `Schedule` component's output.
 The `Schedule` component starts at `2026-03-01T02:30:00` and uses the `firstDayInMonth` repetition pattern.
 In essence, `PowerMeter` models a power meter which resets the accumulated energy every start of a new month.